sdr-enthusiasts/gitbook-adsb-guide/foundations/common-tasks-and-info.md

 An `ExitCode` of `0` represents a healthy result.
 An `ExitCode` of `1` represents an unhealthy result.

 The `Output` section shows the output from the healthcheck script.
 For our images, we try to explain why the script came to its healthy/unhealthy conclusion in the output of the script.
-Note that newlines are printed as `\n`, so the output above is as follows:

 ```text
 last_15min:local_accepted is 15891: HEALTHY